emresaglam/airbot/README.md

+This project is not maintained anymore.
+Archived as of Dec 8th 2022.

 # What is airbot?
 Airbot is a small API endpoint (with two endpoints at the time of writing) that will accept a geolocation and will return the air quality index of that location.